ESutton567/pands-project/README.md

 | 50 data points | 50 data points | 50 data points| 50 data points| versicolor|
 | 50 data points | 50 data points | 50 data points| 50 data points| virginica |

 To begin the analysis of this data set we will look at some descriptive summaries, followed by employing the use of the [**Pandas**](https://pandas.pydata.org/) software to manipulate the data, allowing visualisation of the data through [**Matplotlib**](https://matplotlib.org/).
-The latter half of the analsis will be an exploration into the data visualisation capabilities of [**Seaborn**](https://seaborn.pydata.org/), a 'Python data visualisation library based on Matplotlib'.
+The latter half of the analysis will be an exploration into the data visualisation capabilities of [**Seaborn**](https://seaborn.pydata.org/), a 'Python data visualisation library based on Matplotlib'.

 ### Set-up

 Before we begin writing code for the analyses that we would like to explore we need to set-up our environment:

-1. Suggested tools to download/sign-up to to run this program:
+1. Suggested tools to download/sign-up to run this program:
 * [Visual Studio Code (VSC)](https://code.visualstudio.com/)
 * [Python 3.8 or higher](https://www.python.org/)
 * [GitHub website](https://github.com/)